6 Free Knitting Patterns for a Quick, Super-Practical Market Bag

 Sure you do.
 You’re a knitter!

 As it turns out, many designers have created market bag patterns.
-If you’re itching to try out a market bag of your own, why not take a look at these popular online knitting patterns for market bags?
+If you’re itching to try out a market bag of your own, why not take a look at these free knitting patterns for market bags?

-Ilene Bag: Here is a nice, stretchy market bag characterized by a wide, fairly short strap that won’t hurt your shoulders or hang somewhere by your knees.
+- Why you’ll love this pattern: It creates a stretchy market bag characterized by a wide, fairly short strap that won’t hurt your shoulders or hang somewhere by your knees.

-Everlasting Bagstopper: This bag was designed with three thoughts in mind: one, leave as little of a carbon footprint as possible in the knitting process; two, make it scrunch together easily enough to slip into a purse, so it’s always there when you need it; and three, make it stretch practically indefinitely so you can put whatever you need into it.
+Why you’ll love this pattern: 3 reasons.
+1)It was specifically designed to leave as little of a carbon footprint as possible in the knitting process; 2) the finished project squishes into a small enough pile to easily to slip into a purse, so it’s always there when you need it; and 3) it stretches practically indefinitely, so you can put whatever you need into it.

 Yarns to Use for Your Market Bags

 The links below are affiliate links.
 If you make a purchase after clicking, I may receive a commission.
 Thank you for supporting Knitting for Charity!

 Looking for a fabulous yarn to use for your market bag?
 Check out the options below!

 - Shine Sport: 60% Pima cotton, 40% Modal natural beech wood fiber, available in 30 beautiful colors.